CSCIX65G/crosscompilation/README.md

 `run-amd64.sh`

-That command will automatically pull and run the _swift_runtime:amd64-latest_ docker container which contains all of the shlibs necessary to run the cross-compiled _echoserver_.
-Note that _swift_runtime_ starts, copies the necessary runtime files into a docker volume, prints a success message (via a program written in swift) and then exits.
+Again the script is short and is provided so that you can easily see what’s going on.
+That command will automatically pull and run the _cscix65g/swift_runtime:amd64-latest_ docker container which contains all of the shlibs necessary to run the cross-compiled _echoserver_.
+Note that _swift_runtime_ starts, copies the necessary runtime files into three docker volumes, prints a success message (via a program written in swift) and then exits.
+What matters here is that we have all of the shlibs required by the echoserver be available in known location for the echoserver docker container.

-The script will then run the echoserver.
+The run script will then start the echoserver image in a docker container mounting the correct runtime dependencies from the swift_runtime container.
 Verify this by executing:

 `docker ps —all`

-You should see that _swift_runtime_ is present but exited and that _echoserver_ is running successfully.
+You should see that `swift_runtime` is present but exited and that `echoserver` is running successfully.

+Note that swift_runtime is now available to be used by _ANY_ docker container, e.g. an application you would write in this style.
+Another example which we will explore below is the lldb-server which will mount these same libs so that you can run a debugger remotely on your cross-compiled code.

 Test the echo server as above: